gorilla-devs/ferium/README.md

 ### Managing Modpacks

-#### Add
+#### Adding

 When adding a modpack, you will configure the following:

 - Output directory
   - This defaults to `.minecraft`, which is the default Minecraft resources directory.
-You don't need to worry about this if you play with Mojang's launcher (unless you changed the resources directory)
+You don't need to worry about this if you play with Mojang's launcher and use the default resources directory.
 - Whether to install modpack overrides

-You can also provide these settings as flags.
+> [!TIP] You can also provide these settings as flags to avoid interactivity for things like scripts

-Ferium will automatically switch to the newly added modpack.
+> [!NOTE] Ferium will automatically switch to the newly added modpack

-#### Configure
+#### Configuring

 You can configure these same settings afterwards by running `ferium modpack configure`.
 Again, you can provide these settings as flags.

 #### Manage

-You can see all the modpacks you have configured by running `ferium modpack list`.
+You can list out all the modpacks you have added by running `ferium modpack list` or `ferium modpacks`.
-Switch between your modpacks using `ferium modpack switch`.
+Switch to a different modpack using `ferium modpack switch`.
-Delete a modpack by running `ferium modpack delete` and selecting the modpack you want to delete.
+Remove a modpack using `ferium modpack remove` and selecting the modpack you want to remove.

 ### Profiles

-#### Create
+#### Creating

-You can create a profile by running `ferium profile create` and configuring the following:
+You can create a profile by running `ferium profile create` and specifying the following:

 - Output directory
   - This defaults to `.minecraft/mods` where `.minecraft` is the default Minecraft resources directory.
-You don't need to worry about this if you play with Mojang's launcher (unless you changed the resources directory)
+You don't need to worry about this if you play with Mojang's launcher and use the default resources directory.
 - Name of the profile
 - Minecraft version
 - Mod loader

-You can also provide these settings as flags.

-If you want to copy the mods from another profile, provide the `--import` flag.
+If you want to copy the mods from another profile, use the `--import` flag.
 You can also directly provide the profile name to the flag if you don't want a profile picker to be shown.

-Ferium will automatically switch to the newly created profile.
+> [!NOTE] Ferium will automatically switch to the newly created profile

+> [!TIP] You can also provide these settings as flags to avoid interactivity for things like scripts

 #### Configure

 You can configure these same settings afterwards by running `ferium profile configure`.
 Again, you can provide these settings as flags.

 #### Manage

-You can see all the profiles you have by running `ferium profile list`.
+You can get information about the current profile by running `ferium profile` or `ferium profile info`, and about all the profiles you have by running `ferium profiles` or `ferium profile list`.
-Switch between your profiles using `ferium profile switch`.
+Switch to a different profile using `ferium profile switch`.
-Delete a profile by running `ferium profile delete` and selecting the profile you want to delete.
+Delete a profile using `ferium profile delete` and selecting the profile you want to delete.

 ## Feature Requests

-If you would like to make a feature request, check the [issue tracker](https://github.com/gorilla-devs/ferium/issues) to see if the feature has already been added or is planned.
+If you would like to make a feature request, check the [issue tracker](https://github.com/gorilla-devs/ferium/issues?q=is%3Aissue+label%3Aenhancement) to see if the feature has already been added or is planned.
 If not, [create a new issue](https://github.com/gorilla-devs/ferium/issues/new/choose).

-## Building from Source or Working on ferium
+## Developing

-Firstly you need the Rust toolchain, which includes `cargo`, `rustup`, etc. You can install these from [the Rust website](https://www.rust-lang.org/tools/install).
+Firstly you need the Rust toolchain, which includes `cargo`, `rustup`, etc. You can install these from [using rustup](https://www.rust-lang.org/tools/install).
-You can manually run cargo commands, but I recommend [`just`](https://just.systems/man/en/chapter_4.html), a command runner that is basically a much better version of `make`.
+You can manually run cargo commands, but I recommend using [`just`](https://just.systems/man/en), which is a command runner that is basically a much better version of `make`.

 To build the project and install it to your Cargo binary directory, clone the project and run `just install`.
-If you want to install it for testing purposes run `just` (alias to `just install-dev`), which builds in debug mode.
+If you want to install it for testing purposes, [add the nightly toolchain](https://doc.rust-lang.org/book/appendix-07-nightly-rust.html#rustup-and-the-role-of-rust-nightly) and run `just` (aliased to `just install-dev`), which has some optimisations to make compilation faster.

-You can run integration tests using `cargo test`, linters using `cargo clippy`, and delete all build and test artefacts using `just clean`.
+You can run integration tests using `cargo test`, lint using `cargo clippy`, and delete all build and test artefacts using `just clean`.

-If you would like to see instructions for building for specific targets (e.g. Linux ARM), have a look at the [workflow file](.github/workflows/build.yml).
-If you're still confused, [create a discussion](https://github.com/gorilla-devs/ferium/discussions/new?category=q-a) and I will help you out.
+If you would like to see how to cross-compile for specific targets (e.g. Linux ARM) or other information such as the development libraries required, have a look at the [workflow file](.github/workflows/build.yml).
+If you still have doubts, feel free to [create a discussion](https://github.com/gorilla-devs/ferium/discussions/new?category=q-a) and I will try help you out.